niradler/autho/Readme.md

 npm install -g autho
 ```

-## Usage

-After installing Autho, you can run the `autho` command in your terminal to access its functionalities:

-This will start the Autho CLI, where you can generate OTPs, manage passwords, and configure settings as needed.

 ## Getting Started

 1. **Setting Up Autho**: After installation, run the `autho` command to set up Autho for the first time.
 Follow the on-screen instructions to configure your master password and other settings.